Food Smart Cities @ VECO

 The cluster is composed by complementary partners with a shared interest.
 Our partners involve:

-The cities of Ghent (Belgium), Quito (Ecuador), Tegucigalpa (Honduras) and Solo (Indonesia)
+The cities of Ghent (Belgium), Quito (Ecuador), Tegucigalpa (Honduras), Solo (Indonesia) and Da Nang (Vietnam)

 Networks like the RUAF Foundation, a global partnership on sustainable Urban Agriculture and Food Systems, and RIMISP, the Latin American Centre for Rural Development.